Virtua Cop: Story

 A detective in the player's department uncovers an illegal gunrunning operation and traces it back to a powerful crime syndicate named E.V.I.L.
 Inc. He compiles a large amount of evidence and is ready to take them down, but he is discovered and assassinated.
 Some of the evidence manages to make its way back to headquarters and a special task force is put on the case.
 The policemen Michael "Rage" Hardy and James "Smarty" Cools must face that organization led by Joe Fang and his followers Kong, the King, and the Boss.

 Development

+Katsunori Itai and Akihito Hiroyoshi served as the lead developers on Virtua Cop, with Yu Suzuki serving as supervisor.
+The game's targeting reticles and zooming camera were inspired by a commercial for Pokka Kilimanjaro coffee.
+Kenneth Ibrahim, who voiced the navigator in Sega Rally Championship, voiced the civilians.

 A division of Sega AM2 began work on the Saturn version in April 1995.
 Along with the Saturn version of Virtua Fighter 2, it was one of the first games to make use of the Sega Graphics Library operating system.
-Head developer Takashi Osono said: "We are trying to keep to the quality of the arcade.
+Saturn port director Takashi Isono said: "We are trying to keep to the quality of the arcade.
 If three of us agree for improvement, then we try to modify the graphics".
+The Saturn version features a full-motion video sequence of Michael and James driving on the dockyard before confronting Kong; designer Kazufumi Ohashi originally animated Kong flipping the bird, which Isono rejected, moving Ohashi to work on the training mode instead.

 In June, the team displayed a playable demo of the Saturn version's first level at the Tokyo Toy Show.
 They subsequently began work on the third level, since it was the most difficult to convert due to the large polygon areas of the office building walls and ceiling.